 All courses offered by the English Department provide a rigorous, challenging structure within which students learn to appreciate literature, draw informed inferences, and express themselves in a mature, lucid writing style.
 Historically, a majority of students who have completed our program and taken the A.P English Language and Literature exams have posted superior scores.

 Implicit in the English program is the goal of helping students develop a sense of ethical and social responsibility.
-From Harper Lee’s To Kill a Mockingbird to Shakespeare’s Macbeth to Thoreau’s “Civil Disobedience” and Coetzee’s Waiting for the Barbarians, Pingry literature study includes probing discussions of questions about the human condition and the human being as a part of society.
+From Lorraine Hansberry's Raisin in the Sun to Shakespeare’s Macbeth to Thoreau’s “Civil Disobedience” and Daoud's The Meursault Investigation, Pingry literature study includes probing discussions of questions about the human condition and the human being as a part of society.

 Vocabulary development is stressed throughout the program.

 Note: Books and authors listed in course descriptions are as specific as possible.
 Actual works taught may vary somewhat from year to year.